 This is how I ended the battle of an unorganized and cluttered home.
-It is not always spotless, but I promise you that no one in the house ever says the words,”Have you seen my….”.
+It is not always spotless, but I promise you that no one in the house ever says the words, “Have you seen my….”.
 Never having to look for things has cut out so much stress in my family’s life.
 I have not always been this way, but now that I am older, I finally get it!
-I am going to share what has worked for me.
 It seems everyone has different things that work for them, but I believe you have to find what works for you.
 This picture of my closet does not look perfect with matching baskets like you see on Pinterest but this is real life and this is what works for me.

 This is the key for me* GET RID OF IT!!

 I know it is easy for me to say, but I had to get my mindset right before I could do this.
-I know that many people have success with asking themselves, “Do I love this item and does this item bring me joy?”
+I know that many people have success by asking themselves, “Do I love this item and does this item bring me joy?”
 That does not work for me because I really don’t love any of my stuff.
 I read somewhere that we really do not need so many of certain items and this helped me to be able to get started.
 For example, I do not need 15 coffee mugs.
 I may like them and like the sayings on them but I would rather keep only 8 and have the extra room in my cabinet.
 I do not need so many tiny notepads so I keep one or two and discard the rest.
 I do not need 7 coats so I donate all but 3 and so on.
-This way you can see what you own.

 Get rid of stuff!
 Instead of going to Walmart or Target for more bins, I got rid of the stuff that goes in the bins.
 I would hold on to stuff because I knew how much I paid for it, and I could not stand the idea of throwing it away.
 I realized that all that stuff is like a weight on me.
 I move it around.
 I box it up.
 Stress, stress, stress!
 I had to realize that organizing my stuff was really just shuffling my stuff from one place to another.
 I had to purge my stuff!